“Memphis Design is a 1980s design aesthetic characterized by scattered, brightly colored shapes and lines.

 This two-layer flower power brooch is two tones of blue with a green stem and two green leaves sold by Hey Viv! on ebay.

 Flower power pins are one of my favorite kinds of vintage costume collectibles.
-But it is only recently that I have become familiar enough with flower power pins to realize that they holds a mystery.
+But it is only recently that I have become familiar enough with flower power pins to realize that they hold a mystery.

 Motivation My desire to become knowledgeable about these very popular flower power pins of the 1960s and 1970s led me to discover that there is a flower power mystery.